 Whether it be front, back, under or above stage, we count ourselves lucky that in Jackie we have the perfect volunteer.
 Ticket sales, publicity, refreshment provider, venue booker, talented actress (including roles as back or front of cow) nursemaid, supportive friend, Jackie fills all positions with the greatest modesty.

 June is a group stalwart.
 Good with words, and supportive of new ideas she can be relied upon to get behind a production and will turn her hand to anything and get on with it.
 She undertakes much of the background research, PR and publicity.

 Spotted in her church choir as a talented soloist, Carol, one of our recent recruits, has also proved to be an all-round performer with hidden talents, not least as a comic.
-In addition she volunteered to fill the vacancy as treasurer, a position she has quickly mastered while remaining modest and self-deprecating.
+Modest and self deprecating, Carol has additionally used her many contacts in the music world to expand our membership and repertoire.